 - Sleeve width – this is hard to fake.
 If it’s too loose (often the case) then you can’t make it smaller without tailoring, which is a pain.
 If it’s too tight, then it will be uncomfortable

-- Shirt length – Usually a good french tuck / half tuck solves the problem when the shirt is only a tad too long.
-If it’s way too long, like covering more than half your butt in the back, then tuck it in, or don’t wear that shirt at all
+shirtto find out.
+Typically, you wear short sleeve shirts in the warmer months, and in my opinion, it’s OK if the body is a bit looser (allows for more airflow and I don’t like when my shirts stick to my body when it’s hot) Shirtlength – Usually a good french tuck / half tuck solves the problem when the shirtis only a tad too long.
+If it’s way too long, like covering more than half your butt in the back, then tuck it in, or don’t wear that shirtat all

 - Sleeve length – As long as the sleeve width is fine, you can easily cuff the hem so the sleeve is shorter